AtomMaterialUI/material-theme-docs/docs/getting-started.md

 ### Setting the color scheme

 The first thing to set is to change the color scheme to fit your current _UI Theme_.
+It is usually done automatically when selecting a theme, but if for some reason it doesn't, here's how you do it:

 To do so, open the `Quick Switch Panel` by typing `Ctrl + ``/Cmd + ~` and select `Color Scheme`.
 Alongside the color schemes provided by the IDE and your own custom color schemes, you will find the color schemes provided by the
 plugin:

-Material Themes:
+#### Material Themes:

 {% for theme in site.data.themes.material %}
 - {{theme.name}}
 {% endfor %}

-Other Themes:
+#### Other Themes:

 {% for theme in site.data.themes.other %}
 - {{theme.name}}